codeForSaif/ToDoListAzure/README2.md

 This tutorial is split into parts so that you can choose what you would like to complete.
 Depending on your interest, for example, you can complete Part 1 and Part 3, or just Part 1 and Part 2.

 Timing Estimates to complete full tutorial:
-*Senior dev with Azure and VSTS experience: 1 hour *Senior dev with no Azure and VSTS experience: 2 hours *Junior dev: 3 - 5 hours
+* Senior dev with Azure and VSTS experience: 1 hour
+* Senior dev with no Azure and VSTS experience: 2 hours
+* Junior dev: 3 - 5 hours

-Azure Credit Costs:
+Azure Credit Costs (total is $5 per month):
-*Each Basic DB costs $5 per month
+* Each Basic DB costs $5 per month
-*Basic App Services cost $0 (free)
+* Basic App Services cost $0 (free)
-*VSTS account costs $0 for up to 5 Basic users (free)
+* VSTS account costs $0 for up to 5 Basic users (free)

 ### Overview of guide:
 **Part 1: Setup the C# Project, learn Swagger, and Deploy it manually to Azure**